twallema/pySODM/docs/enzyme_kinetics.md

     return param_dict
 ```

 A first experiment with the continuous flow reactor was performed using a reaction mixture containing 30 mM D-glucose, 60 mM lauric acid and 28 mM water.
-The reactor tubing had a diameter of 2.4 mm and a length of 1 m.
 The reactants were pumped through the reactor at a flow rate of 0.2 mL/min, resulting in an average residence time of 13.5 minutes.
 After ten retention times, when the outlet concentration had stabilized, three samples were withdrawn at the outlet.
 Then, the reactor was cut short by 0.10 m, and again three samples were withdrawn at the outlet.
 In this way, the reactant profile acrosss the reactor length was obtained.
 I omit the code to replicate the following figures from this documentation as no new concepts are introduced beyond this point.
 Our packed-bed model does an adequate job at describing the data.

 ![PFR_reactorcut](/_static/figs/enzyme_kinetics/PFR_reactorcut.png)